fruxxxl/class-changes-tracker/CONTRIBUTING.md

-# Contributing to Class Changes Tracker
+# Contributing to Class Claxx Changes Tracker

-First off, thank you for considering contributing to Class Changes Tracker.
-It's people like you that make Class Changes Tracker such a great tool.
+First off, thank you for considering contributing to Class Claxx Changes Tracker.
+It's people like you that make Class Claxx Changes Tracker such a great tool.

 ## Getting Started